mmikowski/mmikowski.github.io/_posts/2015-12-17-js-array-like.md

     rotateByThree( $h1_list );

 The function, `rotateByThree` not only works on regular arrays, but also on array-like objects such as a jQuery collection.
-We use `Array.prototype` to do more things, like join two jQuery collections:
+We can use `Array.prototype` to do more things, like join two jQuery collections:

     var